Azure/azure-notificationhubs-samples/Ionic/ionic-4/readme.md

 This repository contains a sample [Ionic 4](https://ionicframework.com/) application that works with [Azure Notification Hubs](https://azure.microsoft.com/en-us/services/notification-hubs/) (ANH).
 The ANH SDK doesn't provide direct support for Ionic apps, so this sample uses the third-party [cordova-azure-notification-hubs](https://www.npmjs.com/package/cordova-azure-notification-hubs) plugin.

+> **Note:** This sample is provided as-is; it was created to illustrate one possible way to use Azure Notification Hubs with Ionic 4.
+Ionic and third-party plugin developers release periodic updates which may break this sample - if you encounter a breaking change, please follow normal troubleshooting procedures to update the associated frameworks in order to fix the issues.
+As this project is published as open source, we're more than happy to accept pull requests with fixes.

 ## Project Setup

 To start, clone the repository, then open a terminal window, navigate to the cloned project folder, and execute the following command: